2 Keys to Easily Discern God’s Voice vs. the Enemy’s Voice

 So, what does the Spirit’s name and character mean for what you hear?
 It means you can be sure that any voice that brings up your faults, failures, and imperfections to accuse or threaten is not the voice of God.
 It means you should shut out even a whisper that provokes condemnation, fear of retaliation or threat of punishment.
 After all, an advocate doesn’t beat people up; an advocate helps people up.

 [Perhaps you wonder, “What about conviction of sin?”
 “How does the Spirit work on unbelievers?” or “How do the gifts of the Holy Spirit relate to this?”
 As Jesus said, “There is so much more I want to tell you” (John 16:12).
-And I explore the more in my full teaching, “The Misunderstood Ministry of the Holy Spirit.”]
+And I explore the more in my full teaching, “The Real Role of the Holy Spirit.”]